 Romantic poetry is one option as a part of the Edexcel English Literature A Level course, and among the poets studied is Emily Jane Brontë.
-The specification lists “Last Lines” as one of the poems to be studied, however there is some confusion regarding the title of the poem that is actually being referred to, as it is actually referring to Emily Brontë’s last lines before her death.
+The specification lists “Last Lines” as one of the poems to be studied, however there is some confusion regarding the title of the poem that is shown.

 Edexcel use English Romantic Verse as the prescribed text for this part of the course, and as such reference the poems as they appear in the collection.
 Using “Last Lines” is a confusing way to reference this poem because it is regarded as Emily Brontë’s last lines – as in the ‘last lines’ she wrote before her death (note – this is unlikely to be accurate, but it is at least the last of her work to be published).
 It is more commonplace to refer to this work by its first line, ‘Why ask to know what date, what clime?’.